-Australian Theme NSW Theme Description า 3 Events processes natural and c that ultural o the ces
+Australian Theme NSW Theme Description 3 Events Activities and processes that mark the consequences of natural and cultural occurrences

 Australian Theme NSW Theme Description Developing local, regional and national economies 8 Culture - Developing cultural institutions and ways of life Religion Activities associated with particular systems of faith and worship 8 Culture - Developing cultural institutions and ways of life Social Institutions Activities and organisational arrangements for the provision of social activities 9 Phases of life - Marking the phases of life Birth and Death Activities associated with the initial stages of human life and the bearing of children, and with the final stages of human life and disposal of the dead.
 9 Phases of life - Marking the phases of life Persons Activities of, with associations with, identifiable individuals, families and communal groups.